You need an expert to help guide you through the jargon

-This means researching and selecting small business health insurance plans for your company can be a daunting task.
+This means researching and choosing a small business health insurance plan for your company can be a daunting task.
 Unless you are the type of person that loves to become an expert in everything you will want to work with a group health insurance expert.

 Examples of the jargon of group health insurance plans for small businesses

 To help drive home the point about the importance of working with a local Arizona group health insurance expert, here are just a few the terms thrown around in the health insurance industry:

 Essential health coverage (prescriptions, lab work, emergencies, etc.)